kilbouri/LLMSourceGen.NET/README.md

 # .NET LLM Source Generation

-LLMs are the new 🔥 hotness 🔥 for code generation.
+Large Language Models (LLMs) are the new 🔥 hotness 🔥 for code generation.
 Why use StackOverflow when you can get an LLM to generate the answer for you without having to ever open a browser?

 > [!WARNING]